lanl/bueno/examples/build-and-run/README.md

 ## Run
-Instead of simply instructing bueno to execute our run script as we have in the past, we will be providing bueno with a container to work with.
+Instead of simply instructing bueno to execute our run script as we have in the past, we will be providing bueno with a container image to work with.
 ```
 bueno run -i nbody.tar.gz -p build-and-run.py
 ```